 - Be sure you’re practicing the ABC’s of safe sleep (Place your child Alone (without toys), on their Back, and in their Crib).

-- Make your 3 month old babies sleep environment cool.
+- Make your babies sleep environment not too hot room.
 If you are worried about your baby getting cold, take a peek at and feel their torso.
 If it’s warm and pink, your baby is likely at a comfortable temperature.
 You shouldn’t base your baby’s temperature off their hands and feet.
 If you are worried about them getting cold at night, you can use a sleep sack.
 A sleep sack is a blanket your baby can wear, almost like a sweater, that zips or buttons.

-- Make your 3 month old babies room dark.
+- Make your babies room dark.
 The darker the bedroom, the better.
 Even a sliver of light peeping around the edge of a curtain is enough to wake the most sensitive of sleeping babies, especially during their sleep cycle transitions.
 Blackout blinds can be your best friend.

 - Eliminate distractions in your babies room and crib.
 These include things like mobiles, aquariums, and toys.
 Noises around them may also be distracting, and in that case, consider using a white noise machine to drown out any noises you cannot get rid of.